yellowstonegames/SquidLib/README.md

 ###Actively Developed
 - Started in 2011 by SquidPony (Eben Howard), SquidLib has since picked up contributions from a number of developers around the world
 - Development has accelerated recently as more people started adding code, with Tommy Ettinger working on things that aren't included in most other roguelike libraries, smelc and David Becker each contributing quite a few pull requests that help stability, performance, and code clarity, and still more developers helping by reporting and commenting on issues
-- SquidLib 2.9.1 is pretty good right now
+- SquidLib 2.9.1 is pretty good
 - SquidLib 3.0.0 will be better!
+- SquidLib 3.0.0 now has a first beta!
+See the info below.
-Features already added or in development, and expected to be in 3.0.0, include:
+- Features already added in the beta include:
   - Use only the features you need; if you want the wide assortment of roguelike logic utilities, but don't want the text-based rendering (maybe because you're making a graphical game), you could include squidlib-util but nothing else.
   - Android support (and likely iOS via RoboVM), for both the logic utilities and text display
   - Better pathfinding for unusual monsters (you can tell it that a fish won't choose to leave water, a fire elemental will never choose to enter water, and an eccentric mystic won't enter doorways, for example)